NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 You can change the value of the parameter ```--fuzzer``` to be  `codealchemist, deepsmith, die, fuzzilli or montage`, to calculate the code coverage of other fuzzers.

 Note that we randomly selected ~1000 test cases for each fuzzer.
 All the test cases (10,000) for each fuzzer used in our paper are stored in  ``` /root/data/codeCoverage/totalFiles```.
-You can using all the test cases using the following command for longer (approximate ~12 hours):
+You can also use all the test cases using the following command for longer (approximate ~12 hours):

 ``` python /root/src/05_coverage_calculate.py --coverage_files=/root/data/codeCoverage/totalFiles/comfort_generate --reporter_dir=/root/data/codeCoverage/coverageReporters ```